hansenjn/CiliaQ/README.md

 The ImageJ plugins were developed and tested on Windows 8.1, Windows 10, and macOS Catalina (version 10.15.6).
 ImageJ is also available for Linux operating systems, where the ImageJ plugins and Java software in theory can be equally run.

 #### Software requirements
-Performing the analysis pipeline requires the installation of
-- [ImageJ](https://imagej.net/Downloads) (tested on versions 1.51r, 1.51u, and 1.52i) or ideally, the ImageJ distribution [Fiji](https://imagej.net/Fiji/Downloads) (tested with Fiji including ImageJ version 1.51r).
+Performing the analysis pipeline requires the installation of [ImageJ](https://imagej.net/Downloads) (tested on versions 1.51r, 1.51u, and 1.52i) or ideally, the ImageJ distribution [Fiji](https://imagej.net/Fiji/Downloads) (tested with Fiji including ImageJ version 1.51r).

-### Installation instructions
+### Getting started
-To install ImageJ and FIJI, please follow the [installation instructions in the CiliaQ Wiki](https://github.com/hansenjn/CiliaQ/wiki/Installing-CiliaQ).
+To install ImageJ/FIJI and CiliaQ on your computer, please follow the [installation instructions in the CiliaQ Wiki](https://github.com/hansenjn/CiliaQ/wiki/Installing-CiliaQ).

 ### User Guide / Manual
 A very detailed User Guide for the whole CiliaQ pipeline is available [here](https://github.com/hansenjn/CiliaQ/blob/master/Webfiles/CiliaQ_SOP.pdf) as a PDF.